New York Hourly Paycheck Calculator

 Does the calculator work for nonresidents working in New York?

-Can pretax benefits increase my take-home?
+Can pretax benefits increase my take-home pay?

 Yes.
-401(k)/403(b)/457(b), HSA, FSA, transit, and Section 125 premiums can reduce taxable wages and lower income tax and, when eligible, FICA—often improving net pay.
+Contributions to 401(k)/403(b)/457(b), HSA, FSA, commuter/transit benefits, and Section 125 insurance premiums reduce taxable wages and typically lower income tax and, if eligible, FICA-taxable wages—thus improving net pay.

 How are tips treated in New York paycheck calculations?